By LISA EISENHAUER

 One of the roadblocks to access that the speakers in the videos mention is Texas' refusal to expand Medicaid under the Affordable Care Act, as most states have done.
 A study by Texas A&M University estimates that if the state were to expand Medicaid under the ACA, 1.5 million more Texans would be eligible to enroll.
 The U.S. Census Bureau says Texas, at 18%, has the highest percentage of uninsured people in the nation.

-the videos are getting views based on the number of shares, likes and comments on the posts and on the feedback he gets, which he says is overwhelmingly positive.
-The first episode in the series had more than 2,600 views on YouTube by early January.
+he knows the videos are getting views based on the number of shares, likes and comments on the posts and on the feedback he gets, which he says is overwhelmingly positive.
+The first episode in the series had more than 2,600 views on YouTube